awpala/my-omscs-notes/cs-6290/07-instruction-scheduling.md

 An **issue queue (IQ)** with four instructions is given (as in the figure shown above), containing four instructions in program-order.
   * ***N.B*** Instructions here are written compactly in a high-level format for simplicity/brevity (e.g., `F2 = F4 + R1` rather than `ADD F2, F4, F1`, etc.).

-Furthermore, the **floating-point registers** (denoted by `F1, F2`, etc.) are contained in the **register alias table (RAT)**, which stores the corresponding instructions producing the register in question.
+Furthermore, the **floating-point registers** (denoted by `F1, F2`, etc.) are contained in the **register allocation table (RAT)**, which stores the corresponding instructions producing the register in question.
 A blank entry in the RAT redirects to the **register file (RF)**, the latter of which in turn contains the values of the registers themselves.

 Lastly, the **reservation stations (RS)** (denoted by `RS1`, `RS2`, etc.) store the operand values for the appropriate instructions.